The SALSA MLPA Probemix P060 SMA Carrier is an in vitro diagnostic (IVD)1

 copies.
 Luo et al. (2014) reported that a haplotype block specific for SMN1

 duplications is present in a large percentage of Ashkenazi Jews and in other ethnic groups.
-Identifying this haplotype will help distinguish silent carriers and can be done with the P460 SMA MLPA Probemix.
+Identifying this haplotype, e.g. with the use of the SALSA MLPA probemix P460 SMA, will help to identify silent carriers.

 copy number is very variable with only 60-70% of individuals having two copies.
 Provided that at least one functional SMN1